Application-Specific Help

 You should see something like:

-jupyter kernelspec listAvailable kernels: python3 C:\Users\<netid>\.conda\envs\jupyter_test\share\jupyter\kernels\python3 jupyter_test C:\Users\<netid>\AppData\Roaming\jupyter\kernels\jupyter_test - Create a new file:
+jupyter kernelspec listAvailable kernels: python3 C:\Users\<netid>\.conda\envs\jupyter_test\share\jupyter\kernels\python3 jupyter_test C:\Users\<netid>\AppData\Roaming\jupyter\kernels\jupyter_test - Open the Command Palette:

 - Run a cell like: